 This project has the large task of monitoring and conserving shorebirds along the New South Wales coastline from Wollongong all the way to the Victorian border.
 Along this coast there are a number of important shorebird sites which are the focus of the project’s activities.

-However, the Little Terns come every year to some estuaries for breeding.
+However, the Little Terns come every year in spring and though summer to particular estuaries for breeding.
 Their exact nesting site may vary within the estuary depending on conditions such as whether the estuary is open or closed to the sea and the availability of suitable sandy shoals or dunes.

 Some of these sites may not be in use in any given year, and in some years all sites are used.
 A catastrophe such as a storm surge or a raid by foxes may wipe out an entire nesting site and cause the birds to try again at one of the other sites.
 Check out Season Update page for details of the current season.

-We are happy for interested persons to Share the Shoreline with the Little Terns in a responsible and non-disturbing manner.
-Please read our “How You Can Help” page before you venture to one of these sites for some bird watching.
+Small parts of shorebird nesting sites may be fenced at times.
+We try to assist visitors to Share the Shoreline with the birds in a responsible and non-disturbing manner.
+Please read our “How You Can Help” page before you venture to one of these sites for some beach activities or bird watching.
 It contains information on helpful behaviours around sensitive sites.

 The following are the major Little Tern breeding sites within our area.